Deploy a Business Event

 2. Restart app B.

 Business events are powered by Apache Kafka (see Mendix Event Broker).
-If you want to use your own Kafka cluster instead of the Mendix Event Broker, see Configuring Deployment Constants for Own Kafka Cluster.
+If you want to use your own Kafka cluster instead of the Mendix Event Broker, see Configuring Deployment Constants for Your Own Kafka Cluster.
 Running your own cluster is referred to as Bring Your Own Kafka (BYOK).

-Configuring Deployment Constants for Own Kafka Cluster
+Configuring Deployment Constants for Your Own Kafka Cluster

 Business Events service exposes configuration via constants.
 These are set up during deployment to connect to your Kafka cluster.